Do I need a will?

 While it is difficult to say what finally makes people decide they need a will, there are certainly lots of benefits to doing so.
-The most frequently mentioned of which is that a will allows you to decide what you would like to happen to your estate.
+The most frequently mentioned is that a will allows you to decide what you would like to happen to your estate.
 However, if you are not still not sure whether you need a will it is worth thinking about how it can help the people and causes that you care about.

 Sometimes it helps to be clear what a will actually is.
 In straightforward terms, it’s the binding document that formally sets out your wishes about your affairs.
 Set out in legal language, with strict requirements about signature and witnessing, it’s how you know that your wishes will be carried out.

 What are the benefits?

 Making a will can help to reduce the pressure on your loved ones at a difficult time.
 Your will can dramatically reduce the burden on them after your death by including details about funeral plans, who you would like to administer your estate, and what you would like to happen to your property.
 It can also be comforting to know that any gifts people receive under your will are what you wanted to happen rather than the law making the decision for you.

 Making a will is also the only way you can use your estate to support charities or give gifts to friends.
 If you die without a will, your assets will be given to your closest family members according to the intestacy rules: avoiding intestacy is in everybody's best interest.
 It can often be reassuring to know that by making a will you are supporting good causes, and leaving items of emotional significance to the people that you care about.